 Choose a business registration type

-Next, you’ll need to choose which type of business to form.
+Next, you’ll need to choose which type of business to form when you start your business in Malaysia.
 The basic types to choose from are sole proprietor, partnership and company.

 One of the biggest differences between these is that the first two don’t offer you any protections if something were to go wrong.